verlok/verlok.github.io/_posts/2017-04-10-responsive-images-a-html-51-standard.md

 | 1x                       | 300 x 380 | 600 x 760   | 1200 x 1520 |
 | 2x                       | 600 x 760 | 1200 x 1520 | 2400 x 3040 |

 As you can see, we're using 4 different image sizes.
-I advice to name the images with their width on the name, since it's much clearer to understand.
+I would advice to name the images with their width on the name, since it's much clearer to understand.

 - 300 x 380 - shirt_300w.jpg
 - 600 x 760 - shirt_600w.jpg